lzl124631x/LeetCode/leetcode/963. Minimum Area Rectangle II/README.md

 Say the first 3 points are `p1, p2, p3`, and that `p2` and `p3` are opposite corners of the final rectangle.
 The 4th point must be `p4 = p2 + p3 - p1` (using vector notation) because `p1, p2, p4, p3` must form a parallelogram, and `p1 + (p2 - p1) + (p3 - p1) = p4`.

 If this point exists in our collection (we can use a set to check), then we should check that the angles of this parallelogram are 90 degrees.
 The easiest way is to check the dot product of the two vectors `(p2 - p1)` and `(p3 - p1)`.
-(Another way is we could normalize the vectors to length 1, and check that one equals the other rotated by 90 degrees.)
+(Another way is that we could normalize the vectors to length 1, and check that one equals the other rotated by 90 degrees.)

 ```cpp
 // OJ: https://leetcode.com/problems/minimum-area-rectangle-ii/